“it’s a small world” Fantasyland Magic Kingdom

 “It’s a world of laughter,

-As your boat serenely glides along the 1,085-foot canal for 10 1/2 minutes, you’ll be entertained by 289 Audio-Animatronics Doll Figures, 147 toys and 36 animated props.
-Each room you pass through has a theme, with the Audio-Animatronics outfitted in clothing and with props that reflect their respective cultures.
+As your boat serenely glides along the canal for 10 1/2 minutes, you’ll be entertained by Animatronic dolls and figures.
+Each room you pass through has a theme, after one part of the world.
 The major themes include: Europe, Asia, Africa, Central/South America, South Pacific Islands, the Finale and the Good-bye Scene.

 “it’s a small world” is a FastPass+ attraction, however FP+ is only needed during crowded times.
 The FP+ entrance is located to the left of the attraction.